 I couldn’t find hope for sheep I walked among, I found myself in the cold

 The first extract has two potential meanings.
-The first is a literal meaning where listeners are reminded of the multitude of posters, statues, photographs of a very small number of politicians everywhere in Turkey.
-Though Turkey is highly polarized politically, there are two images of politicians that adorn most spaces in Turkey.
+The first is a literal meaning where listeners are reminded of the multitude of posters, statues and photographs of a very small number of politicians everywhere in Turkey.
+Though Turkey is highly polarised politically, there are two images of politicians that adorn most spaces in Turkey.
 There are images of the founder of Turkey, Mustafa Kemal Atatürk literally on ‘every [official office] wall’, in most town squares, in school yards and in most public places.
-In recent years, there has also been a plethoria of images of Turkish president Recep Tayyip Erdoğan.
+In recent years, there has also been a plethoraof images of Turkish president Recep Tayyip Erdoğan.
 These images again are seen more and more in offices and other institutions associated with the government.
 In the context of the song’s lyrics, images and sounds of aggression, listeners understand the narrator’s negativity towards these ‘faces’.

 This line may also be read metaphorically, referring to the relative monotony of Turkey’s social life.
 Turkey has been ruled by AKP since 2002.
 It has an aggressively conservative social and religious agenda.
 It has severely restricted when and where one can consume alcohol and actively promotes religious piety.
 It has also quashed alternative political and social voices, creating a society more monotonous than it may be.
 This line may refer to this.
 In either case, it is a criticism that Turkish fans can understand from their lives in Turkey.
-It may also chime with the lives of many of those in the hardcore worldwide fan-base who do not live in Turkey.
+It may also chime with the lives of many of those in the hardcore worldwide fan-base that do not live in Turkey.

 The second extract again suggests difference, but also suggests an all-knowing attitude.
-The narrator is named three times as ‘I’ and he is activated, all strategies used to emphasize and empower (van Leeuwen 1996).
+The narrator is named three times as ‘I’ and he is activated, all strategies used to emphasise and empower (van Leeuwen 1996).
 Alternatively, mainstream society is named as ‘sheep’ with connotations of following unthinkingly.
 Mainstream society is further represented negatively being collocated with ‘no hope’.
 The narrator, unlike sheep in mainstream society, finds himself ‘in the cold’, a metaphor for being lonely.
 It is this positive representation of himself and negative one of mainstream society that suggests the narrator is not only different from mainstream society, but better, a discourse we noted in the interview and one common in political music (Way 2016).

 A final discourse in the lyrics is one of anger.
 Fans do not have to look far to find this as a common attribute to hardcore punk.
 Negative Approach, Black Flag and Discharge come to mind along with a host of others.
 Consider these lines: